leo-bauer/personal_website2/data.md

 Cite as: Bauer, Leo, and Kathleen Gallagher Cunningham.
 "The Nonviolent Legacies of Rebel Group Origins."
 2026. *Journal of Peace Research*, 63(3): 309--320. [doi:10.1093/jopres/xjaf024](https://doi.org/10.1093/jopres/xjaf024){:target="_blank"}{:rel="noopener noreferrer"}.

+### Unpublished Datasets

+* Non-State Actors in Armed Conflict Dataset Update

+This dataset is the update of the Non-State Actor Data (NSA) by Cunningham, Gleditsch and Salehyan.
+We code all variables that record information on rebel characteristics for dyads active between 2012 and 2024, excluding external support variables.
+With the update we add more than 250 dyad spells to the original NSA and make the NSA fully compatible with v24.1 of the UCDP Armed Conflict Dataset.
+The dataset allows us to explore trends in rebel organizational characteristics and capabilities over time for a comprehensive sample of rebel groups.

 ### Data Collection Scripts

 * [Scraping Data on Peaceful Revolution Protest in East Germany](https://github.com/leo-bauer/gdr-protest-scraper){:target="_blank"}{:rel="noopener noreferrer"}

-This webscraper allows for the collection of protest event data on the 1989--1990 Peaceful Revolution in the German Democratic Republic, from the most comprehensive publicly available archive.
+This webscraper allows for the collection of protest event data on the 1989--1990 Peaceful Revolution in the German Democratic Republic from the most comprehensive publicly available archive.
 The webscraper is written in Python.

 * [Scraping the Archive of German Far-Right Weekly Junge Freiheit](https://github.com/leo-bauer/junge-freiheit-scraper){:target="_blank"}{:rel="noopener noreferrer"}